 Where to Stay in Switzerland

-Since Lucerne and Zurich are quite close to each other, you can stay in either Zurich or Lucerne for the three nights and make a day trip to the other.
-With only 2 days in Switzerland, we have given options for staying one or two nights in each destination.
+Since Lucerne and Zurich are quite close to each other, you can stay in either Zurich or Lucerne for three nights and make a day trip to the other.
+With only 2 days in Switzerland, we have given options for staying one or two nights at each destination.
 Flexibility for you to choose is key here.

-Be aware, accommodation in Switzerland does tend to be more expensive than many other European countries.
+Be aware, accommodation in Switzerland does tend to be more expensive than in many other European countries.